 Beeswax, Damar varnish, sun-thickened linseed oil and turpentine

-Egg yolk and Damar varnish particularly goof for painting wet into wet
+Egg yolk and Damar varnish particularly good for painting wet into wet

 Egg yolk and beeswax varnish

 See the page devoted to glazes and glazing.